…page in proces..

 Making Time is about a shared passion for raw materials, shards, constructions and reconstructions of time and place, for exploring, collecting and archiving traces in the landscape.
 Together with artists, designers and experts of the Tempel, Archeology and Nature Education The Hague we explore the origin of this passion.

 Participating artists, designers: Masha Ru, Nishiko, Atelier NL, Maurice Meewisse, Lotte Geeven.
-Part of Festival Designkwartier, The Hague.
+Invited by Festival Designkwartier, The Hague.

-A 10 days art manifestation, themed around future coastal scenarios icw Atelier Kustkwaliteit/TU Delft, commissioned by Province of South Holland, Deltaprogramma Kust, Ministery I&M.
+A 10 days art manifestation, themed around future coastal scenarios icw Atelier Kustkwaliteit/TU Delft, commissioned by Province of South Holland, Deltaprogramma Kust and Ministery I&M.

 Participating artists, new art works: